Shaharyarranjah1/Javascsript-Project/README.md

-# Javascsript-Project
+# Nextjs-Project
-A  Projects repo of Javascript basics to advance projects for beginners for best practice and learning new things
+A  Projects repo of Nextjs basics to advance projects for beginners for best practice and learning new things